-Lively Technical Center strives to remain in compliance with the requirements of the Drug- Free Schools and Communities Act.
-The center has adopted and implemented programs to prevent the abuse of alcohol and use or distribution of illicit drugs both by students and employees both on its premises and as a part of any of the center’s activities.
-Lively Technical Center has a written policy on alcohol and other drugs and distributes this to students during orientation, through access to the and online Catalog, and Student Handbook.
+Lively Technical College strives to remain in compliance with the requirements of the Drug- Free Schools and Communities Act.
+The College has adopted and implemented programs to prevent the abuse of alcohol and use or distribution of illicit drugs both by students and employees both on its premises and as a part of any of the College activities.
+Lively Technical College has a written policy on alcohol and other drugs and distributes this to students during orientation, through access to the and online Catalog, and Student Handbook.
 The Faculty and Staff Handbook also contains the Drug and Alcohol Abuse Prevention Policy.
 The materials are located on our website contain the following:

 The federally mandated policy about alcohol and other drugs will be discussed in more detail with students during orientation.
 In addition, the alcohol and drug policy will be presented to all employees with the distribution of the Employee Handbook.